Azure/iot-identity-service/docs/dev/e2e-tests.md

 ## Overview

-E2E tests are run in a GitHub Actions workflow.
-Currently the workflow is triggered manually, and takes the branch it should run on as an input.

-The workflow then creates Azure resources to run the tests on.
+E2E tests are run via the `/ci/e2e-tests.sh` script.
+Each run of this script creates Azure resources (VM, IoT Hub, etc) to run the tests on.

-## Setup

-To run the tests on your own subscription, you need:

-- A Github Personal Access Token.
-This token must have the `repo.public_repo` scope.
-This is only needed if you want to run the script against the latest build of a packages workflow, as opposed to using a locally-built package file.

-- An Azure subscription.

-- An Azure resource group.
-The E2E tests create resources under this RG.
-The rest of this document assumes the RG is named "iot-identity-service-e2e-tests"

-- An Azure service principal.
-The E2E tests use this SP to create resources.
-The rest of this document assumes the SP is named "http://iot-identity-service-e2e-tests"
+Put all together, there are three ways to run the script:

+- `e2e-tests-scheduled.yaml`: This workflow runs the tests once a day against a list of branches specified as a matrix strategy in the workflow.

+- `e2e-tests-manual.yaml`: This workflow can be triggered from the github.com UI to run the tests against a branch of your choice.

+- Run the test script locally.

+### `e2e-tests-scheduled.yaml` and `e2e-tests-manual.yaml`

+The workflows use an Azure service principal and an Azure resource group that the principal must be able to create resources under.

 ```sh
 set -euo pipefail